hetzneronline/community-content/tutorials/chr-MikroTik-setup/CHR-MikroTik-Basic-Setup.md

 3. Basic Firewall setup

 ## Step 1 - Installation
 First, if not already done, create a server of your choice.
 Then boot it into the `rescue` system.
 The login credentials are shown while requesting it.
-Afterwards we need the `Raw disk image` from the website.
-Choose the desired version here: [Download](https://mikrotik.com/download#chr).
+To install CHR we download the `Raw disk image` from the [website](https://mikrotik.com/download#chr) and extract it directly onto the virtual disk via DD.
-When this is done, simply curl the image and write it on the drive via dd.
 This command does all the necessary steps:
 ```
+# curl -L https://download.mikrotik.com/routeros/6.47.9/chr-6.47.9.img.zip > mikrotik-chr.zip
+# funzip mikrotik-chr.zip > mikrotik-chr.img
-# curl -L <Link_of_image> | funzip | dd of=/dev/sda bs=1M
+# dd if=/path/to/mikrotik-chr.img of=/dev/sda bs=1M
 ```

 ## Step 2 -  Secure your installation